Andrew Laming: Controversies

 In March 2021, it was reported that Laming had repeatedly made abusive posts on Facebook targeting two women, with one of the women stating that he had been doing so for six years.
 Prime Minister Scott Morrison told Laming to apologise for this in parliament before the story was broadcast, which he did.
 As part of his apology Laming stated that the women are "highly regarded individuals within our Redland community", though in a subsequent exchange he reportedly said that "In this climate – I willingly apologise – I didn't even know what for at 4pm when I did it."
 On 27 March, after a third woman accused him of misconduct, Laming issued a statement saying, "I will step down from all Parliamentary roles effective immediately and complete both the counselling courses I committed to; as well as additional clinical counselling."
 The following day, Laming announced that he would not stand for re-election.
 However, he did not withdraw his nomination for preselection after his announcement.
 On 12 April 2021, he was disendorsed by the LNP, making him eligible for a taxpayer-funded 'resettlement payment' of six months' salary, amounting to $105,600.

 On 6 April 2021, Guardian Australia reported that Laming had set up and operated around 35 Facebook pages, supposedly for community groups and suburbs in his electorate, which he allegedly used to promote political material and attack political opponents, seemingly in contravention of Australian Electoral Commission (AEC) rules requiring political authorisation for information intended to influence how electors vote.
 On 7 April, the AEC confirmed it was investigating the Facebook pages regarding their lack of authorisation disclosure.

 In March 2022, the Independent Parliamentary Expenses Authority, which audits the travel and expenses of Members of Parliament to ensure they meet parliamentary standards, ordered Laming to repay over $10,000 for travel expenses he claimed in 2019.
 Laming refused to pay back the money and claimed that the relevant emails proving the purpose of his travel were 'lost'.

 Post-parliament

 In January 2024, Laming announced he would run for mayor of Redland at the local government elections.
 On 25 January, he confirmed he had dropped his LNP membership, saying it had "no place" at a local level".

-He received 25 966 votes, less than half of the total received by the successful candidate, Jos Mitchell, who received 52 599.
+He received 25,966 primary votes with the successful candidate, Jos Mitchell, receiving 52,599 primary votes.